continuouspipe/remote-environment-client/README.md

 To start using this tool for a project, run the `setup` command from the project root.
  This will install kubectl if you do not have it installed already.
 It will then ask a series of questions to get the details for the project set up.
-More information about these questions can be found in the [Configuration section](#configuration) below.
+[Please read the further information about these questions](#configuration) in the Configuration section below before running this command for the first time.

+ Many of the answers are project specific, it is advisable to provide details of the answers in the project specific README and to securely share sensitive details, such as the cluster password with team members rather than them rely on the general information provided here.

 Your answers will be stored in a `.cp-remote-env-settings` file in the project root.
 You will probably want to add this to your .gitignore file.